rogiervd/flipsta/README.md

 ## License

-The Flipsta library is licensed under the GNU General Public License v2 (or higher).
+The Flipsta library is licensed under the Apache License, Version 2.0.

 ## Acknowledgements